hatf0/b.0xcc.pw/content/posts/virtual-virtual-classes/_index.md

 This allows us to inject code, modify execution flow, etc. Once we have a DLL injected, we have virtually infinite control over the program.

-## We're injected, now what?
-We've built our first DLL, injected it in, and had it print out "Hello World" to the game's console.
-Great.

-But how do we hook the game's functionality?

 ## Beating the AbstractClassRep engine at instantiation
 Great!
-We're in, and we've successfully hooked our first function -- and we've successfully called
+Using that primer, we've built our DLL and injected it in.
+Within our `init`, we call
 ```cpp
 AbstractClassRep::registerClassRep(CustomClassObject::getStaticClassRep());
 ```
+And all is good in the world!
+We have class support!

+But wait, something isn't right...
-But wait... `consoleInit()` is never getting called, and neither is `initPersistFields()`.
+`consoleInit()` is never getting called -- neither is `initPersistFields()`.
 What's going on?

-If we look in `console/consoleObject.cc`, we can get a clue onto what's going on.
+If we look in `console/consoleObject.cc` of the engine's source code, we can get a clue.
 ```cpp
 void AbstractClassRep::registerClassRep(AbstractClassRep* in_pRep)
 {